Wildflower honey benefits the body because it is the most complex of all-natural honey.

 Make no mistake, honey has calories and sugar.
 But as you have seen by now, it is much more beneficial for health and even helpful for reducing sugar spikes compared to sugar.

-A benefit that no one talks about is that the use of wildflower honey is sticky, a bit cumbersome, and for this reason, it also deters over-use compared to processed sugars.
+A benefit that no one talks about is that the use of wildflower honey is sticky, and a bit cumbersome, and for this reason, it also deters over-use compared to processed sugars.

 Research shows that honey reduces hunger ratings compared to sugar in healthy women [R].